MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-admin-workspace.md

 # Use the Administration workspace in Operations Manager

-This article describes the functions you can perform from the Administration workspace in the Operations Manager console.

 In the System Center - Operations Manager Operations console, the Administration workspace is the primary workspace for administrators.
 You use the Administration workspace to configure a management group.